 Breast Milk is Environmentally Friendly — Formula isn’t

 Concern about the planet is at an all time high and many people are keen to know how to reduce their impact on the environment.
 Although often overlooked and rarely mentioned, breastfeeding has a huge role to play in reducing pressure on our world.
 Breast milk is environmentally friendly, sustainably produced, healthy, nourishing and free.
 However, the reality is that only around 41% of babies are exclusively breastfed and 3.8 million tonnes of factory made infant formula are fed to babies around the world every year1.
-This article discusses how the manufacture of a breast milk replacement for millions of babies worldwide is harming the environment.
+This article discusses how the manufacture of a breast milk replacement for millions of babies worldwide harms the environment.

 Mother sitting on a rock to breastfeed in a forest